-The goal of the assignment was to provide a comprehensive digital design concept that would address a controversial subject plaguing a foreign nation.
+The goal of the assignment was to provide a comprehensive design concept that would address a controversial subject plaguing a foreign nation.
 We were given a very depressing list of the world's social afflictions and selected "Censorship in the People's Republic of China" as our topic.

 "Develop a fully explored and researched design concept that would evoke change if implemented."

 As an outsider looking in on a country and subject I knew little about, I tried to be particularly conscious of ethnocentrism and the differing cultural sensibilities of the East and West.
 I also did my best to remain objective in my research and only form an opinion once I'd acquired and vetted a substantial amount of well-sourced information from multiple viewpoints.

 While the goal of the campaign was to prompt social change in China, the need for awareness was globally reaching.
 One of the first questions we asked ourselves was, "How do we get people outside of China to care about this?"
 Subsequently, we would need to provide them with an intuitive route to meaningful action.

 After researching the topic thoroughly, we directed our thinking to social media marketing and campaign strategy.
 I conducted a detailed competitive analysis of two previously viral humanitarian campaigns: Kony 2012 and the ALS Ice Bucket Challenge.

 Kony 2012 was a visually polished campaign consisting of multiple components that integrated well.
 The initial video led users to an intuitive microsite that acted as an information nexus for the campaign.
 It also reiterated the campaign's calls-to-action, including the "Cover the Night" event where supporters would take to the streets on a specified date to "blanket cities" with cause-related posters and art.
 This uniquely interactive concept guaranteed a resurgence of social relevance once the campaign's initial viral attention had faded.